appler1009/vscode-json-prettify/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+Please create an issue on [Github](https://github.com/appler1009/vscode-json-prettify/issues) if you have any JSON documents that are not formatted as expected or if you experience any erratic behavior.

 If you enjoy this extension and find it helpful, consider supporting through [Buy Me a Coffee](https://buymeacoffee.com/applerk).
 Your contributions help me continue to improve this project and create more valuable tools for the community.
 Every "coffee" you buy goes a long way in motivating me to keep developing and sharing my passion for software.
 Thank you for your support!

 ## Acknowledgements

 - The icon from [Json icons created by LAB Design Studio - Flaticon](https://www.flaticon.com/free-icons/json)

-### Pretty JSON Preview
+### Pretty Previewers

-Don't miss out on my companion extension, [Pretty XML Preview](https://marketplace.visualstudio.com/items?itemName=appler.pretty-xml-preview).
-It's the perfect complement to this tool!
+Don't miss out on my companion extensions, [Pretty XML Preview](https://marketplace.visualstudio.com/items?itemName=appler.pretty-xml-preview) and [Pretty SQL Preview](https://marketplace.visualstudio.com/items?itemName=appler.pretty-sql-preview).
+They are the perfect complement to this tool!

 ## Releases and Notes